 About the course

-As a school based provider of initial teacher training, the CTSN SCITT is very much grounded in the life of its local schools.
-All the tutors on the course are expert, practising teachers able to guide trainees into a thorough understanding of all aspects of the primary curriculum, and appropriate pedagogy, informed by both research and the tutors’ own practice.
+As a school based provider of initial teacher training, CTSN SCITT is very much grounded in the life of its local schools.
+All the tutors on the course are expert, practising teachers, able to guide trainees into a thorough understanding of all aspects of the primary curriculum and appropriate pedagogy, informed by both research and the tutors’ own practice.

-Whilst in school, trainees carry out specific teaching tasks, which will increase throughout the year, but also have plenty of time to get involved in other training activities: observing experienced teachers; working with children in smaller groups, or in one-to-one tutoring; time for assessment and planning; reading, writing and research into effective learning and teaching.
+During the course, trainees will spend one day (usually Thursdays) in Core Training, and the remaining 4 days a week in school.
+Whilst in school, trainees carry out specific teaching tasks, which will increase throughout the year, but also have plenty of time to get involved in other training activities: observing experienced teachers; working with children in smaller groups; one-to-one tutoring; time for assessment and planning; reading, writing and research into effective learning and teaching.

 Every trainee has a mentor (usually the class teacher) with whom teaching and other tasks are planned and evaluated at weekly mentor meetings; these meetings are the hub of the school based training.
 In addition, each trainee is assigned to one of the senior tutor team and each trainee also has a personal tutor.
 This provides a strong support network for the trainee throughout the course.

-From 2019, trainees will have a choice of attending core training in either Cambridge or Bury St Edmunds, and the course will lead to the award of both QTS and PGCE (subject to validation).
+Trainees will have a choice of attending core training in either Cambridge or Bury St Edmunds.
+The course will lead to the award of both QTS and PGCE (The University of Greenwich).
 For further details please follow the link to CTSNSCITT.

 How school placements work

 The fees are often covered with a student loan.
-There may be training bursaries avaliable; in the current year, for example, there is a bursary for trainees with a first class degree.
+You would also qualify for a means tested maintenance loan.
 For further information please follow the link to the Department for Education - Get into Teaching Website.